Each person interested in joining a kayak trip is requested to read this page.

 These journeys become exceptional when participants are appropriately prepared.

-Group compatibility is uniquely enhanced when people arrive accurately informed.
+Compatibility is uniquely enhanced when group members arrive accurately informed.

 We offer a wide variety of tours and expeditions for paddlers with different levels of kayaking ability, yet our trips are not suitable for everyone.
 The information on this page will assist people in developing accurate expectations while making a knowledgable decision.